n1g3ld0uglas/namespace-resource-quotas/README.md

 EOF
 ```

-This pod inititates a stress process that tries to allocate memory of 150M at stratup.
+This pod inititates a stress process that tries to allocate memory of 150M at startup.

 If no limits are specified within the .yaml specification, the pod runs without any issues:

 ```